coderss07/Infinite-Scroll-App/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8081](http://localhost:8081) to view it in the browser.

+#Servers:

+Link:

+Open the github link, in the project directory, you can run:

+### `node server.js`

+Run the server in developement mode on [http://localhost:8080]

 The page will reload if you make edits.\
 You will also see any lint errors in the console.